 What is the spiritual or health significance of copper bottles and pitchers?

-A study by the University of South Carolina reported that copper killed 97% of bacteria in ICUs, reducing the risk of hospital-acquired infections by 40%.
+A study by the University of South Carolina reported that copper killed 97% of unwanted organisms in ICUs, reducing the risk of hospital-acquired infections by 40%.
 Antimicrobial copper-alloy touch surfaces, On February 29, 2008, the United States Environmental Protection Agency (EPA) approved the registrations of five different groups of copper alloys as "antimicrobial materials" with public health benefits.

 "EPA registers copper-containing alloy products".
 May 2008.
 Archived from the original on July 14, 2008.